 Your brand tells people a lot about you, and your logo is the symbol they use to remember you and whatever you’re offering, whether that’s products, services, or blog posts.
 You want your logo to be memorable in a good way, not something people can only recall because of how hard they laughed at it.
 Even if the rest of your website is pretty lackluster, a great logo goes a long way in presenting yourself to the online world.

-I offer a ton of branding options, as do many other designers.
+I offer a ton of branding options, as do many other designers and developers.
 Don’t scrimp on branding – it’s the most important aspect of your image!

 3. Choose good colors.